scmacdon/AWSTracker/Readme.md

 			</exclusions>
 		  </dependency>

-In addition, you need to add this AWS API dependencies.
+In addition, you need to add this AWS API dependency.

    	<dependency>
             <groupId>com.amazonaws</groupId>